 - Catalogue of non-physics elective courses

 This course is an intensive introduction to various econometric concepts like sampling, estimation, hypotheses testing, and (generalized) linear regression used in applied financial research.
 The emphasis will be on developing and applying regression-based techniques in both cross-sectional and time-series contexts.
 Their usefulness will also be examined in the light of current financial studies.

 After successful completion of the module, students are able to analyze cross-sectional and time-series data with regression-based techniques.
-Furthermore, students will learn how to set up and to estimate econometric models that can be used to test theories or to make forecasts.
+Furthermore, students can develop and calibrate econometric models that can be used to test theories or to make forecasts.
 They understand the properties and limitations of these models and are able to assess how they fit different applications.
 Students will be able to use a programming software like Matlab or R to implement and evaluate the models.

 Courses and Schedule